MartinStokroos/WalshFUN/README.md

 * `bool wal256(unsigned char n, unsigned char t)`

 ## Examples
 1. `WalshFunctionSeries.ino` - This example prints the first 32 Walsh functions in 32 timesteps.
 The logic '1' is printed as '*+*' and the  logic '0' as '*-*'.
+See below.
+2. `WaveFormSynthesis1` - This example generates a sinewave  from Walsh functions.
+3. `WaveFormSynthesis2` - This example generates a sawtooth wave from Walsh functions.

+Tip: use the Arduino plotter function for example 2 and 3.

 ```
 ++++++++++++++++++++++++++++++++ WAL(0,T)